-In childhood and student days and occasionally in recent years, I have written very small amounts of music in various styles from twelve-tone to jazz-like.
+In childhood and student days and occasionally over later years I have written very small amounts of music, in various styles from twelve-tone to jazz-like.
 I think every musician should try it, just to learn something.
-In my case the idea was not to be revolutionary or influential -- still less to think I could ever aspire to the magic of a Toru Takemitsu, or a Carl Nielsen, or a György Ligeti, or any of the other great composers -- but only to experience for myself the organic growth of a piece, to follow where it wanted to go -- a wonderful spiritual exercise -- and to let it become as good-of-its-kind as it could be.
+In my case the idea was not to be revolutionary or influential -- still less to think I could ever aspire to the magic of a Claude Debussy, or a Carl Nielsen, or a György Ligeti or any of the other great composers -- but only to experience for myself the organic growth of a piece, to follow where it wanted to go -- a wonderful spiritual exercise -- and to let it become as good-of-its-kind as it could be.

 The great composer Leoš Janáček spoke of the silence in which `sounds shape themselves', and the great mathematician J.E.
 Littlewood of `giving the subconscious a chance'.
 Such exercises were also, in my case, part of a quest to understand the deeply mysterious phenomenon we call music, and the extent of its kinship with mathematics and with our unconscious power of abstraction.
 That in turn was part of a wider quest to understand what I like to call lucidity principles.
-Lucidity is the opening theme of some published essays of mine and of a book in preparation, whose ultimate concerns are the public understanding of science and its power to keep alive an optimist's hope for the future.
+Lucidity is the opening theme of some published essays of mine and of an e-book just finished, whose ultimate concerns are the suvival of good science and an optimist's hope for the future.

 The silence in which sounds shape themselves has been a great joy to me.
 Thanks to the Internet I can share that joy with anyone in the world.
 No need for acknowledgement; I have no career that depends on it!